 Anyway, leaving music aside for one moment, I’ve got many interests, including football and cricket.

 For my sins, I’m a long time QPR fan.
-I was a QPR season ticket holder for many seasons, even enduring the club’s misfortunes.
+I’ve been a QPR season ticket holder for many seasons, enduring the club’s many ups and downs.
 Sadly, what with ticket prices being hiked up and my arthritic knees making it virtually impossible to sit in the seats, I didn’t go to see them play for quite a while.
 I went back a couple of times towards the end of 2015, having had both knees replaced.
-QPR are in the Championship, hoping for better times, especially now ‘Ollie’ is back as Manager.
-I’ve taken the plunge and got a half-season ticket for the second half of the 2016/17 season – so, fingers crossed !
+The new knees are now making things more comfortable to watch my team.
+QPR are in the Championship, hoping for better times – fingers crossed !

 Cricketing activities in summer 2010 through to 2012 were also wrecked by my knee problems, although I bowled quite well in 2013 despite my limitations.
 I only played in 5 games in the 2014 season, following my recovery from my left knee replacement operation.
 I missed the whole of the 2015 season while my right knee recovered from surgery but managed to play 10 games in 2016.
 I passed my level 1 Umpiring exam in 2012 and went on the level 1A course early in 2013, and have done a bit of Umpiring in the last few seasons.
 See also the Cricket page !